 Beautiful female-fronted sugary fuzz-pop from Norway.
 Anyone who’s heard it, viagra sale loves it… and it’s all sung in English!!
 Sweet enough to give you a cavity…sharp enough to drill it out!

 Pornshot is a female fronted punk band.
-Well, wait, they have parts in songs that aren’t really punk.
+Well, find wait, health they have parts in songs that aren’t really punk.
 And some times the guys sing back up.
 But, for the most part it’s a female sort of fronted punk band.
 They’re far more talented musically than just a punk band, but they generally stick to the punk style.
 A great song to show you just how musically talented Pornshot is (and how deep their lyrics can go), check out the procrastinating love song “Later”.
 Other songs that stick out in my little mind are “Disappointed”, “I Almost Died”, “Peace and Love” and “Happy Song.”
 Now when this CD starts, it does so on a song called “Blush”, which is a pretty simplistic kind of styled punk song.
 It’s fairly short, the words rhyme so easily, and it’d be great to pogo to.
 But, as you get further into the CD, you get further into their musical talent and just what Pornshot is all about.
 “My Arm Is Off” is actually fronted by male vocals and sounds something like the old Misfits, just to give you an idea how much their song style varies from song to song.
 Definitely an accomplished band worth checking out.

 NACHO CHEESE & ANARCHY print/online zine